EU offers Britain some assurances over Brexit backstop

 If the backstop were triggered, the EU said it would apply “temporarily, unless and until it is superseded by a subsequent agreement” that would ensure no return to a hard border on the island of Ireland.

-The bloc promised to undertake its “best endeavors” to ensure the backstop, a fall-back guarantee to avoid a hard border, would only be applied “for as long as strictly necessary.”
+The bloc promised to undertake its “best endeavours” to ensure the backstop, a fall-back guarantee to avoid a hard border, would only be applied “for as long as strictly necessary.”

 Reporting by Gabriela Baczynska, Jan Strupczewski, Alastair Macdonald; editing by Philip Blenkinsop